 With everything that’s been going on in the world this past year, people need support more than ever, and that is translating more and more into the content we create and consume.
 Communicating our intimate and relatable emotions through photography is a great way to connect people around the world, in spite of cultural and physical barriers, by emphasizing a common shared experience.

 If you want to introduce more emotion into your images, start with a setting that is familiar and comfortable for your subjects.
 You can even ask to photograph them in their own homes!
 Another simple tip for photographing emotion is to ask your model to do something they feel passionate about, whether that means picking up their favorite musical instrument, cooking, or playing with their children or pets.
-Focus in on the eyes and facial expression of your model, and don't underestimate the power of candid portraits to capture genuine, unplanned emotion.
+Focus in on the eyes and facial expression of your model, and don’t underestimate the power of candid portraits to capture genuine, unplanned emotion.
+Consider themed photoshoots, like Christmas photoshoots or Valentine’s Day to capture the emotions during those seasonal events.

 With new technological advances, video is more popular (and accessible) than ever.
 You can even use your smartphone to create high quality videos, but make sure that you use the back-facing camera, not the front.
 There are tons of different ways to experiment with videography, from using a drone to creating cinemagraphs (where one section of your photo is moving to create depth and visual interest).
 Lighting is key when it comes to videography, and you’ll definitely need to pick up a stable tripod.